0smic/Strike/README.md

 Eg: nc -l -p 9191

-Remember it's this shell is not fully stable
+Remember the reverse shell is not stable in the windows.
+If you encounter any issue report it.